Boro29/OCD-Patient-Project/README.md

-# OCD-Patient-Project
+Project Title: OCD Patient Dataset: Demographics & Clinical Data Analysis
-OCD Patient Dataset: Demographics &amp; Clinical Data
+Objective: The goal of this project is to perform an exploratory data analysis (EDA) on a dataset containing demographic and clinical data of OCD patients.
+The analysis will focus on understanding the relationships between various demographic factors and clinical outcomes.